 Power-Driven Mobility Devices

 On March 15, 2011, Department of Justice (DOJ) revised rules went into effect allowing “other power-driven mobility devices” to be used by individuals with mobility disabilities.
-See the DOJ rule.
 American Trail posted a summary explaining what this means for sidewalks, trails, and shared use paths: www.americantrails.org/resources/accessible/power-mobility-questions-answers.html.
 It includes a webinar to explain the new rule.
 TE Managers, RTP Administrators, and trail managers should become familiar with this new rule.

 Although not developed for accessibility purposes, FHWA’s Framework for Considering Motorized Use on Nonmotorized Trails and Pedestrian Walkways under 23 U.S.C. § 217 provides a possible format to consider whether or not “other power-driven mobility devices” may be acceptable on otherwise nonmotorized trails and sidewalks.

 The America’s Great Outdoors Initiative final report, A Promise to Future Generations, was released on February 16, 2011.
 This report provides goals and recommendations for the Administration’s conservation agenda.
 It reflects ideas on how to reconnect people with America’s lands, waters, and natural and cultural treasures, and it builds on the conservation successes in communities across the nation.
 It reports onimpacts that conservation has on our economy and jobs, including recreation, tourism, economic redevelopment, and public health.